mmccthomas/Pythonista_games/README.md

 A generic gui framework has been developed to place a grid at maximum size, along with buttons and messages

+Copy the file base_path.py to Python Modules/site-packages(user) to enable correct path searching.

+After git download, the Pythonista_games folder should be moved to SCRIPT LIBRARY/This iPad folder

 Games are: